Merkel's government frays as migrant row festers in Germany

 Veteran CSU politician Hans-Peter Friedrich was optimistic the dispute would be settled, telling broadcaster RTL there was agreement on 62 of the 63 points in Seehofer’s plan, adding: “There’s still a problem on one point but we’ll manage it.”

+Economy Minister Peter Altmaier of the CDU said he was convinced the sister parties could come to an agreement.

-The conservatives’ centre-left coalition ally, the Social Democrat (SPD) party, said the dispute - linked by many to the CSU’s desire to improve its chances in Bavaria’s elections and the battle for succession with the party - needed to be settled.
+The conservatives’ centre-left coalition ally, the Social Democrats (SPD), said the dispute - linked by many to the CSU’s desire to improve its chances in Bavaria’s elections and the battle for succession with the party - needed to be settled.

-SPD Finance Minister Olaf Scholz added: “The task of governing our country is not an episode of Game of Thrones, but a very serious matter.
+SPD Finance Minister Olaf Scholz said: “The task of governing our country is not an episode of Game of Thrones, but a very serious matter.
 Those involved should not forget that.”

+SPD leaders are due to meet on Monday to assess the dispute among the conservatives, a party source said.

 A source in Merkel’s CDU denied a report in the Rheinische Post newspaper that said Volker Kauder, the head of the conservative benches in parliament, had asked Wolfgang Schaeuble, head of the lower house Bundestag, to mediate.